Tennis-Vondrousova battles through roller-coaster clash with Pegula to reach semis | Sports-Games

 Diksha Dagar dominates Tipsort Czech Ladies Open, wins after almost five years

-US OKs possible sale of defense system to Poland for $15 bln -Pentagon
+US State Department OKs possible sale of F-35 aircraft to Czech Republic